Is Swagbucks worth it? Or A Waste Of Your Time?

 Swagbucks Review In Brief:

-Review In Brief: For someone who generally doesn’t recommend that many survey related sites, I love Swagbucks!
+Review In Brief: This is actually my favourite pocket-money site.
+For someone who generally doesn’t recommend that many survey related sites, I love Swagbucks!
 It is effortless to use, has an easy to navigate website and you can earn points just for using their search engine too.

-You can also earn a free bonus simply for signing up.
+You can also earn a free $5 bonus for signing up.

 I held off for a while doing this review, because a friend of mine suggested I sign up to Swagbucks years ago…